 The car system announced an incoming call not long after they’d started back from the coffee shop toward Forest of Four, and Hajime answered immediately.

 “You know I don’t really give a shit about your clients,” was the retort, sounding half lazy and half harried.
 “Ain’t my clients.
-And you better have all day, because there’s no way I’m getting this shit done right now.
-I’ve got other shit to do, since, unlike some bullying assholes I know, I have a real job.”
+And you better have all day, ’cause there’s no way I’m getting this shit done right now.
+I’ve got other shit to do, since I have a real job, unlike some bullying assholes I know.”